rita-barbosa/LAPR4-2324/docs/sb_us_1003/readme.md

 > **Answer:** I suppose it would be useful to be able to filter by Customer and date.
 It also seems useful to filter
 > by only active job openings or to list all job openings.

+> **Question:** At what point does a job opening become active?
+Is it when it is created and has a set of associated requirements?
+> Is it when it is linked to an ongoing recruitment process?
+>
+> **Answer:** The reference to "active" relates to dates.
+A job opening that has already completed its recruitment process
+> is not considered active.

+> **Question:** Regarding the listing of job openings, can a customer manager list all job openings or only those assigned
+> to them?
+In other words, are job openings assigned to a specific customer manager, and can they only access their list
+> of job openings?
+>
+> **Answer:** I think it makes sense to list only "their" job openings.

 ## 3. Analysis

 This functionality aims to list and, if desired, filter all the job openings.
 Below there's a list of the mentioned